The 2024 Buyer’s Guide to Water Filtration

 Mould

-Moist and warm environments encourage mould spore growth, but most mould seen in water treatment systems is usually caused by filters that are not changed or replaced according to the recommended schedule.
+Moist and warm environments encourage mould spore growth, but most mould seen in water filtration systems is usually caused by filters that are not changed or replaced according to the recommended schedule.
 Exposure to mould can cause disease and allergic reactions, so be sure to keep your filters clean.

 Clogs